stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-Note that __both__ triangles have a counter clockwise winding order since the drawing primitive of the cube is `Primitive.TRIANGLES` (as opposed to a strip of triangles used up until now).
+Note that __both__ triangles have a counter clockwise winding order since the cube will be rendered using the triangle primitive (as opposed to a strip of triangles we have used up until now).

 The triangle indices are aggregated into a single concatenated array: